Pedro Moreira (footballer, born 1989)

-Pedro Manuel da Silva Moreira (born 15 March 1989) is a Portuguese professional footballer who plays as a midfielder for F.C.
-Arouca.
+Pedro Manuel da Silva Moreira (born 15 March 1989) is a Portuguese former professional footballer who played as a midfielder.

 Club career

 Boavista

 Moreira was born in Lousada, Porto District.
 He made his Primeira Liga debut in 2007–08 with Boavista FC, his first match in the competition being on 16 December 2007 in a 2–0 home win against Associação Naval 1º de Maio where he came on as a last-minute substitute, also being booked; in spite of a 9th-place finish, the season ended in relegation due to the Apito Dourado affair.

 Porto

 In summer 2008, Moreira signed for FC Porto as a 19-year-old.
 He spent the next four years on loan in both the top division and the Segunda Liga, to Boavista, Gil Vicente F.C. (twice) and Portimonense SC.

 From 2012 to 2014, Moreira competed with Porto's reserves in the second tier, where he acted as captain.
 In the latter campaign, he helped his team to finish second by contributing 38 appearances and four goals, but they were ineligible for promotion.